-Everything a teacher, school nurse, principal or PTA group needs to implement a successful nut-free classroom policy
+Everything a teacher, school nurse, principal or PTA group needs to implement a successful allergy-friendly classroom policy

 - Emergency Action Plan Template from FARE — A must-have on file for every student with food allergies, this template is completed and signed by the parent and the child’s physician.
 It gives precise instructions regarding what to do if a child has accidentally ingested a known allergen or is showing signs of an allergic reaction.
 The template also provides a list of symptoms as well as operating instructions for all popular brands of epinephrine auto-injectors;